Generating Hadamard matrices with transformers: Results of experiments

 As mentioned in \S\ref{ssec:ss} the code allows us to fix the ``segment sums'' of \eqref{eq:ss}.
 Naively, there are pros and cons to doing so.
 On the one hand, as already mentioned, the search space is smaller.
 On the other hand, there is an increasing number of solutions to \eqref{eq:ss} as a function of $n$, so by choosing one particular solution, one is decreasing the number of available Hadamard matrices.
 Furthermore, fixing segment sums complicates both local search (as already mentioned in \S\ref{ssec:improv}) and transformer training: concerning the latter, we have found that the transformer weights are more unstable and require smaller \verb|learning_rate|, as well as a warming up phase.
 This causes a longer training time.

-Table~\ref{tab:ss_mod} shows the result of varying \verb|segment_sums| for typical $n=172$ runs with xxxxxx after 30 generations ({*} means \verb|segment_sums| is turned off, which leaves the segment sums unconstrained).
+Table~\ref{tab:ss_mod} shows the effect of varying \verb|segment_sums| for typical $n=172$ runs with a sample size of $1\,000\,000$ after 30 generations ({*} means \verb|segment_sums| is turned off, which leaves the segment sums unconstrained).
 The result is unambiguous: the number of produced Hadamard matrices is significantly higher with the fixed segment sums.
 Note that $(1,5,5,11)$ (resp.\ $(5,7,7,7)$) is the most (resp.\ least) frequent occurrence among segment sums in experiments with \verb|segment_sums| turned off.